nickisnt/HtmlImageEditor/README.md

 Build and Run

-To install the dependencies:
+Install the dependencies:
 npm install

-To Run the server:
+Run the server:
 grunt server

-To Navigate to the application: http://localhost:3000/index.html
+Navigate to the application:
+http://localhost:3000/index.html

 ----------------------------------------